-2 Repealed by the Liquor Licensing Act 1988.
+2 Footnote no longer applicable.

 3 The amendment in the Statutes (Repeals and Minor Amendments) Act 2003 s.
 62 is not included because the subsection it sought to amend had been replaced by the Public Transport Authority Act 2003 s.
 137(1) before the amendment purported to come into operation.

 4 The Second Schedule was inserted by the Limitation Act Amendment Act 1954 s.
 8.